future-wd/hugo-responsive-images/readme.md

 The project generates both fixed width responsive images (1x,2x etc) and variable width responsive images for responsive pages.
 All of Hugo's powerful image processing options have been exposed.

+You images will have a default class of `img-fluid` (Bootstrap responsive image), but you can set this in the config, or inline.

 ## Installation (as a module)

 ``` YAML